 Peter was in a dilemma.
 There can, I think, be little doubt that he had, at last, determined to rid himself of his detested son; but he certainly shrank from a public execution, the scandal of which would have been enormous and its consequences incalculable.
 The temporal members of the Council helped him out of his difficulty by expressing a desire to be quite convinced that Alexis had actually meditated rebellion against his father.
 If this were a genuine desire, it was, perhaps, a last effort of the Tsarevich's friends to save his life; but, in view of what ensued immediately afterwards, I am rather inclined to suppose, that it was a pretext for bringing the Tsarevich to the torture-chamber where he might very easily expire, as if by accident, under legal process.
-The ordinary method of administrating the Question-extraordinary was by means of the knout, a whip made of parchment cooked in milk and so hard and sharp that its strokes were like those of a sword.
-Practised executioners could kill a man with three strokes.
-There were few instances of any one surviving thirty.
-It was to this torture that the Tsarevich, never very robust and severely reduced by prolonged mental anxiety and suffering, was now submitted.
-On June 19 he received five-and-twenty strokes with the knout, and betrayed his confessor, Ignatev, who was also savagely tortured.

-June 24, Alexis received fifteen more strokes, but even of out could now extract not another word.
-On the out could now extract not another word.
-On the again, and the Senate condemned the Tsarevich to death condemned the Tsarevich to death condemned to the common people and the armed ention of his brother-in-law, the Emperor.
-The solemn 6se of the Tsar, which the clergy had ignored, the Senate stically explained away.
-The Tsar, said they, had only ised his son forgiveness if he returned willingly; he had need unwillingly and had therefore forfeited the promise.
+The ordinary method of administrating the question-extraordinary was by means of the knout, a whip made of parchment cooked in milk and so hard and sharp that its strokes were like those of a sword.
+Practised executioners could kill a man with There were few instances1 of any one three strokes.
+It was to this torture that the Tsarevich, surviving thirty. never very robust and severely reduced by prolonged mental anxiety and suffering, was now submitted.
+On June ΙO he received five-and-twenty strokes with the knout, and betraved his confessor, Ignatev, who was also savagely tortured.
+On June 24, Alexis received fifteen more strokes, but even the knout could now extract not another word.
+On the same day, the Senate condemned the Tsarevich to death for imagining rebellion against his father, and for hoping for the co-operation of the common people and the armed intervention of his brother-in-law, the Emperor.
+The solemn promise of the Tsar, which the clergy had ignored, the Senate sophistically explained away.
+The Tsar, said they, had only promised his son forgiveness if he returned willingly; he had returned unwillingly and had therefore forfeited the promise.